Pharmaceutical formulation: Sustained release

-There are a number of methods by which tablets and capsules can be modified in order to allow for sustained release of the active compound as it moves through the digestive tract.
+There are several methods by which tablets and capsules can be modified in order to allow for sustained release of the active compound as it passes through the digestive tract.
 One of the most common methods is to embed the active ingredient in an insoluble porous matrix, such that the dissolving drug must make its way out of the matrix before it can be absorbed.
 In other sustained release formulations the matrix swells to form a gel through which the drug exits.

 Another method by which sustained release is achieved is through an osmotic controlled-release oral delivery system, where the active compound is encased in a water-permeable membrane with a laser drilled hole at one end.
 As water passes through the membrane the drug is pushed out through the hole and into the digestive tract where it can be absorbed.

 Parenteral formulations

 These are also called injectable formulations and are used with intravenous, subcutaneous, intramuscular, and intra-articular administration.
 The drug is stored in liquid or if unstable, lyophilized form.

 Many parenteral formulations are unstable at higher temperatures and require storage at refrigerated or sometimes frozen conditions.
 The logistics process of delivering these drugs to the patient is called the cold chain.
 The cold chain can interfere with delivery of drugs, especially vaccines, to communities where electricity is unpredictable or nonexistent.
 NGOs like the Gates Foundation are actively working to find solutions.
 These may include lyophilized formulations which are easier to stabilize at room temperature.

 Most protein formulations are parenteral due to the fragile nature of the molecule which would be destroyed by enteric administration.
-Proteins have tertiary and quaternary structures that can be degraded or cause aggregation at room temperature.
+Proteins have tertiary and quaternary structures that can be degraded or aggregated at room temperature.
 This can impact the safety and efficacy of the medicine.

 Liquid

 Liquid drugs are stored in vials, IV bags, ampoules, cartridges, and prefilled syringes.

 As with solid formulations, liquid formulations combine the drug product with a variety of compounds to ensure a stable active medication following storage.
-These include solubilizers, stabilizers, buffers, tonicity modifiers, bulking agents, viscosity enhancers/reducers, surfactants, chelating agents, and adjuvants.
+These include solubilizers, stabilizers, buffers, tonicity modifiers, bulking agents, viscosity enhancers/reducers, surfactants, chelating agents, and adjuvants and also lipid-based carriers.

 If concentrated by evaporation, the drug may be diluted before administration.
 For IV administration, the drug may be transferred from a vial to an IV bag and mixed with other materials.

+For some populations, notably children, where liquid formulation is required but there is no licensed liquid formulation, a modification of an existing solid formulation to create a liquid formulation is sometimes undertaken.
+There are risks associated with this.